Reminder: Shopping comes with risks, purchase with caution.

 UnionPay | China | 62 | Some | Yes | No | Yes | No | No |

-Among these, the last type has the widest usage range but is also the hardest to obtain: it requires not only a Japanese phone card and Japanese bank card but also various inexplicable hidden review conditions (for example... needing to have lived in Japan for six months), so most people probably don't have the last type of card (I don't either, haha), so the focus will be on the first two types below.
+Among them, the last type has the widest range of use but is also the most difficult to obtain: it requires not only a Japanese phone card and a Japanese bank card but also various inexplicable hidden review conditions (for example... you must have lived in Japan for at least six months).
+It's likely that most people do not have the last type of card (I don't either, haha), so the focus will be on the first two types below.

-First, the first type: UnionPay credit card.
-The first two digits of this card must be 62.
+First, let's talk about the first type: UnionPay credit card.
+The first two digits of this card are definitely 62.
 If you previously applied for a credit card with the first two digits as 62 for spending in Japan, be sure to observe whether the store has a UnionPay logo when buying things offline; if not, it probably won't work.
-Additionally, after binding this type of card in Apple Pay's "Wallet" app, even if you're in China, you can directly apply for a Suica card without needing a VPN, allowing you to ride the subway in Japan without buying a ticket, just swipe your card to enter.
-Many offline stores also support Suica.
-(The Suica card mentioned in the table refers to the app; you cannot apply for a regular ticket in Apple Pay, only in the Suica app.
-However, the Suica app does not support all cards from China; I encountered a white screen issue when binding two cards.)
+Additionally, after binding this type of card in Apple Pay's "Wallet" app, even if you are in China, you can directly apply for a Suica card without a VPN, allowing you to enter the subway in Japan without buying a ticket, just swipe your card to enter.
+Moreover, many offline stores support Suica cards.
+(The Suica card mentioned in the table refers to the app; you cannot apply for a commuter pass in Apple Pay, only in the Suica app, but the Suica app does not support all cards from China.
+I encountered a white screen issue when binding two cards.)

-Next, the second type: Mastercard/VISA/JCB credit cards issued in China.
-These three types of cards are often supported in offline stores, with no significant differences.
+Now, let's talk about the second type: MasterCard/VISA/JCB credit cards issued in China.
+These three types of cards are often supported in offline stores, and there is no significant difference.
 Just remember to read the instructions carefully and enable the relevant settings before use.
-(For Bank of China, you need to enable these two settings in the app: overseas payments and no-password payments.)
+(For Bank of China, you need to enable these two settings in the app: overseas payment and no-password payment.)

 Preparations#

 In China, the bank card received when opening a bank account is issued in the form of a debit card, which can be used for card shopping and other operations.
 In Japan, while the account is equivalent to a bank account, the card associated with the account, "キャッシュカード (Cash Card)," cannot be used for card shopping and other payment actions; it can only be used for deposits and withdrawals at ATMs.
-This means that Japan's accounts have separated the functions of bank cards commonly found in China into two parts: deposits/withdrawals and card payments.
-Therefore, if you want to shop with a bank card like in China, you also need to apply for a debit card "デビットカード (Debit Card)" linked to your account.
-This debit card cannot be recognized by ATMs and can only be used for purchases, not for deposits or withdrawals at ATMs.
+This means that Japan's accounts separate the functions of bank cards commonly found in China into two parts: deposits and withdrawals, and card payments.
+Therefore, if you want to shop with a bank card like in China, you also need to apply for a debit card "デビットカード (Debit Card)" linked to the account.
+This debit card cannot be recognized by ATMs and can only be used for consumption, not for deposits and withdrawals at ATMs or other terminals.

-This is also why people online say "credit cards are very important in Japan."
-However, the awkward part is that it's not easy to obtain a credit card issued by a Japanese bank when you first arrive in Japan.
-I personally experienced this: within a month of arriving in Japan, I applied for credit cards from five different banks, and all were rejected.
+This is why people say "credit cards are very important in Japan."
+However, the awkward part is that it is not easy to obtain a credit card issued by a Japanese bank when you first arrive in Japan.
+I have experienced this firsthand: I applied for credit cards from five different banks within a month of arriving in Japan, and all were rejected.

 But there's no need to panic because we have the following countermeasures: